canonical-web-and-design/tutorials.ubuntu.com/examples/get-started-canonical-kubernetes/get-started-canonical-kubernetes.md

 1. Fetch the credentials from the Kubernetes Master charm.
 `$ mkdir -p ~/.kube`

+2. Then run:
 `$ juju scp kubernetes-master/0:config ~/.kube/config`
 This might open a separate modal window, in which you should enter the passphrase for your SSH key.
 ![Passphrase window](./images/passphrase-window.png)

-2. Establish a secure proxy to the apiserver with the command:
+3. Establish a secure proxy to the apiserver with the command:
 `$ kubectl proxy`

-3. Navigate to the Kubernetes dashboard UI through the proxy **xxx.xxx.xxx.xxx:8001/ui**.
+4. Navigate to the Kubernetes dashboard UI through the proxy **xxx.xxx.xxx.xxx:8001/ui**.
 ![Kubectl proxy](./images/kubectl-proxy.png)
 **Note**: The browser may warn you that the connection is not private or secure.
 Bypass the warnings (via the ‘Advanced’) option.
 The browser will then ask you to login.
 The default username and password are both **admin**.

-4. You can now use the Kubernetes Dashboard to drive your cluster.
+5. You can now use the Kubernetes Dashboard to drive your cluster.
 ![Kubernetes dashboard](./images/kubernetes-dashboard.png)